ahuigo/ahuigo.github.io/post/py/py-file.md

 		Optional argument whence defaults to:
 			0 (offset from start of file, offset should be >= 0);
-			1 (move relative to current position, positive or negative), 2 (move relative to end of file, usually negative, although many platforms allow seeking beyond the end of a file).
-			If the file is opened in text mode, only offsets returned by tell() are legal.
-Use of other offsets causes undefined behavior.
+			1 (move relative to current position, positive or negative), 2 (move relative to end of file, usually negative, If the file is opened in text mode, only offsets returned by tell() are legal.

+        tail 100 char of file:
+            fp.seek(fp.seek(0, 2)-100)

 ### line position